-The Council-owned lot at 8 Rawson Place is currently within the Farming Zone and presents an opportunity to provide for additional hangars extending towards its northern boundary.
+The Council-owned lot at 8 Rawson Place is currently within the Farming Zone.
 It is proposed that 8 Rawson Place is rezoned to PUZ Schedule 6.

-An additional internal vehicle access road will need to be provided along the western boundary of this site to provide access to hangars and an extension of the existing north south taxiway will also need to be provided along the site's eastern boundary.
-The Draft Master Plan 2019 indicates that there will be no new vehicle access provided to or from the site connecting Rawson Place.
+An additional internal vehicle access road may need to be provided along the western boundary of this site to provide access to hangars and an extension of the existing north south taxiway will also need to be provided along the site's eastern boundary.
+The 2019 Plan indicates that there will be no new vehicle access provided to or from the site connecting Rawson Place.